Free Walking Tour Berlin

 The Fascinating Collection

-The Altes Museum houses a vast collection of ancient Greek and Roman art and artifacts.
+At the Altes Museum visitors can explore an extensive assortment of Greek and Roman antiquities and artworks.
 Let’s take a closer look at some of the highlights:

 Antiquities